-Part of our Mission Statement is to prepare students to become contributing members of our community.
-Community Service requirements have been established for each grade level to complete each quarter.
+Our Mission is to prepare students to become contributing members of our community.
+Community Service requirements have been established based on student's grade level to be completed each quarter.
 Verification that Community Service has been completed needs to be submitted to homeroom teachers by the end of the school day on the due date set for each quarter.
 Hours will not count for any quarter that the form is turned in late.